 Getting to Nairobi is easy as this is one of the biggest transport hubs on the continent.
 International flights arrive in Jomo Kenyatta International Airport (NBO), 15km/9mi southeast of Nairobi.
 Naivasha is a convenient stop-over between Nairobi and the Masai Mara.
 The distance from Naivasha to the Masai Mara is 170km/105mi and the driving time is about 3½ hours.

-Malaria & Safety: Hell’s Gate is a very safe park to visit, in our opinion.
+Hell’s Gate is a very safe park to visit, in our opinion.
 Most visitors to the park will stay in Naivasha, which is a small town.
 There are no big safety concerns in Naivasha, but it’s a good idea to always be cautious when walking around any towns in Kenya without a guide (see ‘cities and other urban areas safety precautions’ below for more).
-It is recommended to ask advice from your hotel before heading out to town.

-Malaria & Vaccinations: Several vaccinations need to be taken before coming to Kenya.
+Several vaccinations taken before coming to Kenya.
 The town of Naivasha is located on the shore of the Rift Valley Lake with the same name.
-Malaria is a big concern here and precautions should be taken.
-Aside from antimalarials, the use of mosquito repellent (those containing DEET are most effective) and covering up in the evening is highly recommended to minimize the risk of being bitten.